JoostGevaert/speckle-docs/user/powerbi-visual/introduction.md

 It is compatible with Power BI Desktop and can also be used in [PowerBI.com](http://powerbi.com/) for online visualizations.

 :::warning ⚠️WARNING
 The Power BI visual is still in the **early stages of development**.

+It is not yet possible to create 3D Viewer Visuals of private Speckle projects.

 We welcome your feedback!
 :::

 ## Features